marcinzatorski/enterprise-transformation-dashboard/README.md

 - **Filters**: free-text search (including milestone names), RAG, domain, year, technology/platform and framework.
 Every section updates together, without a page reload.
 Includes a Reset button.
 - **KPI cards**: total, Green, Amber and Red counts, projects active today, projects starting or ending in the next 6 months, and milestones due in the next 90 days (with the number at risk).
 All values are calculated from the data.
 Clicking a RAG card filters by that status.
-- **Portfolio roadmap**: a Gantt-style timeline from Jul 2026 to Dec 2028 with year bands, quarter columns, a "Today" marker, domain labels and RAG indicators.
+- **Portfolio roadmap**: a Gantt-style timeline from Jul 2026 to Dec 2028 with year bands, quarter columns, a "Today" marker and domain labels.
+  - Each project bar is filled with its RAG colour (green, amber or red) and has a darker border of the same colour.
-  - Each project shows 2–3 milestone diamonds, positioned by date.
-Go-live and at-risk milestones are highlighted.
+  - Each project shows 2–3 milestone diamonds, positioned by date and coloured with the project's RAG status.
+Go-live milestones are larger and at-risk milestones have a dark ring.
   - Hovering over or focusing a milestone or bar shows a tooltip.
 It works with the keyboard and in both themes, and stays inside the window.
 - **Programme Status Summary**: Highlights, Lowlights, Risks / Issues, Next Steps and Decisions Needed, loaded from `data/portfolio-status.json`.
 Items linked to projects follow the filters and open the project detail.
 - **Project portfolio table**: sortable, with domain, RAG, timing, scope, platforms and keywords.
 Long tag lists collapse behind "+N more".